dgaydukov/cert-spring5/files/spring5.md

 }
 ```
 This query will use named query automatically.
 But if we add `@Query` it will override named query.
 It takes precedence over named queries, which are annotated with `@NamedQuery` or defined in an orm.xml file.
-For native queries paginatin can be enabled by setting `countQuery` to some native sql.
+For native queries pagination can be enabled by setting `countQuery` to some native sql.

 Also spring data can build all api endpoint for your repos.
 For this just add following to your `pom.xml`